Aaryacode19/Python-Cheatsheet/README.md

 ```

 **Backslash**
+It adds a backslash
 ```python
 print("\\")
 ```

 **Single Quote**
+It adds a single quotation mark
 ```python
 print("\'")
 ```

 **Tab**
+It gives a tab space
 ```python
 print("\t")
 ```

 **Backspace**
+It adds a backspace
 ```python
 print("\b")
 ```

 **Octal value**
+It represents the value of an octal number
 ```python
 print("\ooo")
 ```

 **Hex value**
+It represents the value of a hex number
 ```python
 print("\xhh")
 ```